ValleyAudio/ValleyRackFree/README.md

 The drum map is explored using the Map X and Y knobs.
 Finally, the Tempo knob controls the speed of the sequencer.

 To control the sequencer from an external clock, turn the Tempo knob fully counter-clockwise and patch a clock source to the clock input.
-The clock input does not upscale a low frequnecy clock so you must supply a 32pqnn (pulses per quarter note) clock into it to get the correct tempo.
+The clock input does not upscale a low frequency clock so you must supply a 32ppqn (pulses per quarter note) clock into it to get the correct tempo.

 All controls have a CV input to control them.
 These are the silver jacks.